 Find A Doctor Or Hospital In Your Network.

 Remember, it’s important to get a flu shot every year because new strains of flu virus appear each year.
-In fact, here are three good reasons to get the shot:
+Here are three good reasons to get the vaccine:

 While the list of reasons for not getting a flu shot is short, it’s well worth considering.
 The Centers for Disease Control and Prevention (CDC), points out issues you should talk with your doctor about before getting a flu shot.
 Let your doctor know if you have: